DataNovata will Help Insurers to Achieve TX in "Industry 4.0"

 Adapting to the Expanding Role of TX in Modernization

-Accounting for TX is not limited to a single buying decision.
-It is crucial to take TX into account from the ground up across the entire organizational infrastructure.
+Accounting for TX is not limited to a single buying decision; it is crucial across the entire organizational infrastructure.

 In the current technology boom, which has changed both our buying culture and the way we work, the most successful insurers will consider the buyer journey and how employees support that journey in every acquisition.
 What modes of communication will be used?
 How will the information be processed?
 What is the customer’s expected timeframe?
 What do employees need in order to meet these expectations?